volokolamskspb/Gallery/README.md

 # slider

-Slider with preview on VueJS
+Slider component with preview on VueJS

 ## Project setup
 ```